-The following documentation is required with the member's first disbursement request of AHP funds.
-For subsequent disbursement requests, the information is required only if changes to the project have occurred since previously approved disbursements:
+The following documentation is required with the member's first disbursement request of AHP funds:

-- Certification by the project sponsor at each disbursement confirming that it meets the Bank's sponsor qualification criteria and it has not engaged in, and is not engaging in, covered misconduct as defined in the FHFA's Suspended Counterparty Program regulation (12 CFR 1227) and any and all corresponding policies and procedures as defined and established by the FHLBank Boston; - If not already submitted, a signed copy of the AHP Agreement; - The current sources and uses development budget, including commitment letters or other documentation to verify all permanent sources of funding; - A written explanation of any changes to the project's development budget since the application resulting in an overall increase or decrease of five percent or greater; - A written explanation of any changes to the project's Qualifying Characteristics, and a written request for a modification and approval of such changes; - If available, please submit documentation confirming the use of the AHP funds.
+- Certification by the project sponsor at each disbursement confirming that it meets the Bank's sponsor qualification criteria and it has not engaged in, and is not engaging in, covered misconduct as defined in the FHFA's Suspended Counterparty Program regulation (12 CFR 1227) and any and all corresponding policies and procedures as defined and established by the FHLBank Boston; - If not already submitted, a signed copy of the AHP Agreement; - The current sources and uses development budget, including commitment letters or other documentation to verify all permanent sources of funding (Please note: current sources and uses are needed at all disbursements); - The final purchase price must be documented with a settlement statement.
+Other documentation may be considered if approved by the Bank.
+Carrying costs up to the previous five years from the date of application will be considered and reviewed for reasonableness.
+Costs must be substantiated with back-up. - A written explanation of any changes to the project's development budget since the application resulting in an overall increase or decrease of five percent or greater; - A written explanation to request approval of any changes to the project's Qualifying Characteristics, or modification.
+Changes to the qualifying characteristics after application may be deemed as non-compliance, in the Bank's sole discretion.
+Noncompliance changes must first be addressed through a cure period as determined by the Bank.
+Requests for disbursement will not be entertained until compliance is reestablished.
+The Bank shall seek a cure to the noncompliance prior to approving changes as applicable.

+- Submit documentation confirming the use of the AHP funds.
 The Bank will request that the member institution provide documentation to evidence the transfer of AHP funds to the sponsor and the specific use of AHP funds by the sponsor following disbursement.
 The evidence may be in the form of an invoice with the copy of a check and letter stating the amount of payment that was received and certifying that the information is true. - Copy of executed (and recorded, if available) Bank-provided standard mortgage and note securing the AHP funds throughout its retention period.
 This is required for both the direct subsidy and subsidized advance and recorded copies will be required at completion monitoring.
-It is important that you allow additional time for approval of non-standard documents. - Information and/or documentation on the current status of the project as needed; - Evidence of fulfillment or compliance with any specific award conditions; and,

-• Any delinquent AHP reports, as they may delay the disbursement request.
+It is important that you allow additional time for approval of non-standard documents. - Information and/or documentation on the current status of the project as needed; - Evidence of fulfillment or compliance with any specific award conditions; and, - Any delinquent AHP reports, as they may delay the disbursement request.